ether-camp/ethereum-harmony/README.md

 # Ethereum Harmony

 Application for demonstrating EthereumJ features.
 It runs local Java based node https://github.com/ethereum/ethereumj and expose web interface for monitoring and interact.
+Harmony is licensed under the GPL 3.

 Next features were implemented:

  * **JSON-RPC 2.0** implementation and usage statistics.
 Note, that some JSON-RPC methods are not implemented yet;